autocontracts/permissioned-blocks/README.md

 ## Run Demo

 A docker image has been created as the easiest way to run the permissioned blocks demo, with all the environment settings setup for you.
-For instructions for install Docker see [here](https://docs.docker.com/engine/installation/).
+If you don't have Docker installed on your machine follow these instructions [here](https://docs.docker.com/engine/installation/).

-Run the following command:
+Then run the following command:
 ```
 $ docker run --name device-1 -p 3001:3001 -p 4001:4001 -e LOCALHOST="0.0.0.0:3001" -e IPFS_SWARMHOST="/ip4/0.0.0.0/tcp/4001" autocontracts/permissionedblocks
 ```